marleo/AppDev_FoodFindAR/README.md

 # FoodFindAR

-FoodFindAR ist eine AR-App, die dir in Echtzeit die Entfernung und die Richtung zu einem Restaurant deiner Wahl in deiner Nähe anzeigt.
+FoodFindAR is an AR-App, that shows the distance and direction to a closeby restaurant of your choice.

 ## Features

-- Sieh dir die Richtung zum gewählten Restaurant in der AR-Ansicht an
+- Get directions to your chosen restaurant via an AR-View

-- Restaurantbewertungen sehen
+- Check restaurant ratings

-- Restaurants in der Nähe anzeigen
+- See which restaurants are nearby

-### API's (nicht fixiert)
+### API's (one will be chosen going forward)
 Google Places (https://cloud.google.com/maps-platform/places?hl=de)

 OSMDroid (https://github.com/osmdroid/osmdroid)

 Overpass API (https://github.com/drolbr/Overpass-API)

-## Gruppenmitglieder
+## Groupmembers

 Mira Kofler